simonsobs/ocs/docs/live_monitoring.rst

 ===================

 Now we are ready to configure Grafana.
-This should be a one time setup, however, if you destroy and rebuild the grafana container, you will obviously need to reconfigure.
+This should be a one time setup, however, if you destroy the persistent storage volume and rebuild the grafana container, you will obviously need to reconfigure.
 The configuration is not challenging, however dashboard configuration can be quite time consuming.
 The good news is dashboards can be backed up by downloading them in a ``.json`` format.
-Users are responsible for backing up their own dashboards.
+The docker volume will keep your dashboard configurations, but ultimately users are responsible for backing up their own dashboards.

 Set a Password
 --------------